Cherreads

 She began pacing around the room, thinking of a perfect escape plan.

-She can't walk out of the room without being dragged back in.
+She couldn't walk out of the room without being dragged back in.

-She searched the room for any secret passage, knocking every side of the wall to see if it echoed, she found nothing, even the windows were too high to jump down.
+She searched the room for any secret passage, knocking every side of the wall to see if it echoed, she found nothing.

 Another idea formed in her head.